pranavalle1/Python-Project-for-Data-Engineering/README.md

 2. Figuring which year (Sophomore, Freshman, Junior) produces the maximum number of players.
 3. Figuring out how the number of players on each team varies across different conferences and divisions.
 ## file description
-archive (5) - datasets
+1.archive (5) - datasets
-wbb_rosters_2022_23 - main dataset
+2.wbb_rosters_2022_23 - main dataset
-Project DEM - python code
+3.Project DEM - python code
-Project proposal - description of the project
+4.Project proposal - description of the project
-DEM case study - a case study of the project
+5.DEM case study - a case study of the project